sklarman/odkg/README.md

 You share your data.

-We help you connect it.
+We help you connect it globally within and across communities.